stakahama/aprl-ssp/README.md

 Its application is described by

-> Ruggeri, G. and Takahama, S.: "Technical Note:
+> Ruggeri, G. and Takahama, S.:
-> Use of chemoinformatic tools to enumerate functional groups in molecules
+> "Technical Note: Use of chemoinformatic tools to enumerate functional groups in molecules
-> for organic aerosol characterization",  _submitted_, 2015.
+> for organic aerosol characterization",  Atmospheric Chemistry and Physics Discussions,
+> doi:10.5194/acpd-15-1-2015, 2015.

-The program is released under the Gnu Public License (GPLv3).
-Please contact the corresponding author, Satoshi Takahama (satoshi.takahama@epfl.ch), with any bug reports or questions.
+The program is released under the GNU Public License (GPLv3).
+Please cite [DOI] for the repository along with the manuscript if used.
+The corresponding author, Satoshi Takahama (satoshi.takahama@epfl.ch), can be contacted with any bug reports or questions.

 Tables from the manuscript are provided in the "SMARTSpatterns/" subdirectory: